 What is Star Trek: Discovery?

-The first trailer for the new Star Trek TV show reveals it will be set 10 years before Captain Kirk, Spock and the Starship Enterprise of the original 60s TV series.
+The new series is set 10 years before Captain Kirk, Spock and the Starship Enterprise of the original 60s TV show.

 For the first time, the show will focus on a lead character, who isn't the captain.